 The first line of defense is a personal disability insurance policy; one that will take care of you, your family and the household.
 Additional lines of disability insurance protection are also available to help cover retirement contributions and business obligations.
 If you own a practice, you have a lot to lose if a disability occurs.
 Not only do lose income, but you could potentially lose the business that you worked so hard to build.
 Ask us about the options for protecting both.

-First of all, you don’t invest in term insurance.
-Term insurance is a cost item, much like your auto insurance is a cost item.
-There is no return on investment; only death benefit.
-Term insurance certainly is less expensive than whole life, at least in the short term.
-However, over the long haul, it could be costly.
-That doesn’t mean it isn’t a valuable financial tool used in the right circumstances.
-On the contrary, term insurance is a great way to get a lot of protection for not much cost.
-For young families who need high death benefit but don’t have a lot of financial resources to pay for it, term insurance provides a very good solution.
+For young families who need high death benefit but don’t have a lot of financial resources to pay for it, term insurance provides an excellent solution.
 It can also be a good way to cover a specific obligation or particular need for a limited period of time; for example, indemnifying a loan.
 Since every individual and every family is unique in their needs and their goals, we recommend purchasing insurance and all other financial products based on the value they bring you and not just on the price.
 There is no one size fits all.
 At Hurley Associates we can help you determine what fits you best.

 Hurley Associates understands the inner-workings of a dental practice.
 We are familiar with the fiscal responsibilities you face and we have significant experience working with small businesses, including dental practices.
 We’ve even worked with dental professionals as they’ve made the necessary decisions that are relevant to setting up a new practice.
 Hurley Associates can handle everything from employee benefits and disability insurance to lifelong financial strategies and services.
 We’ll follow you and offer you the benefit of our experience and our resources wherever your journey takes you.
 Contact us today.